 What is the recommended diet for jaundice?

-The surgeon provides a treatment plan for the patient that includes a diet plan as well.
-The plans vary depending on the patient’s severity of jaundice and their underlying medical conditions.
+The diet plans vary depending on the patient’s severity of jaundice and their underlying medical conditions.
 The foods and drinks to consume by patients having jaundice include:

 One of the important ways to recover from jaundice is to stay hydrated.
 Water helps in quick digestion and helps in flushing out toxins from the kidney and liver.
 It is needed to drink at least 2 litres of water every day.
 Some people find the taste of water to be bland.
 In such cases, they can add a teaspoon of fresh lemon, lime or grape juice to water.
 This aids in an extra dose of antioxidants.